parthplc/Image-Classification-Android-App/README.md

-# TensorFlowLite classification app
+# TensorFlowLite plant classification app

 ## Overview

-This is an android app with classifcation of three cars <br>
+This is an android app with classifcation of 10 plant <br>

 <!-- TODO(b/124116863): Add app screenshot. -->